landlord/landlord/README.md

 Discounting the regular JVM overhead of runnning the first service, Running Landlord will reduce a typical "hello world" down to the requirements of its classpath.
 I've observed a simple Java Hello World app consuming less than 1MiB of memory compared to 35MiB when running as a standalone process.
 Bear in mind though that landlordd itself will realistically require 250MiB including room for running several processes (all depending on what the processes require of course!).

 ## What
-Landlord is a daemon service named `landlordd`. `landlordd` launches the JVM and runs some code that provides a secure Unix socket domain service where you can submit your JVM program to run.
+Landlord has a daemon service named `landlordd`. `landlordd` launches the JVM and runs some code that provides a secure Unix socket domain service where you can submit your JVM program to run.
 You may also send various [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)) that are trapped by your program in the conventional way for the JVM.
 You manage the daemon's lifecycle as per other services on your machines e.g. via initd.

 A client is also provided and named `landlord`.
 This client interfaces with `landlordd` and accepts a filesystem via stdin.
+The client provides the illusion that your program is running within it, in the same way that Docker clients do when they run containers via the Docker daemon.
+Landlord's architecture is very similar to Docker in this way i.e. there are clients and there is a daemon.
+One important difference though is that when your client terminates, so does its "process" as managed by its daemon i.e. there is deliberately no "detach" mode in order to reduce the potential for orphaned processes.
+Landlord clients themselves can be detached though.
+The goal is for the Landlord client to behave as your process would without Landlord, relaying signals etc.

 ## How
 From the command line, simply use the `landlord` command instead of the `java` tool and pass its filesystem via tar on `stdin` and you're good to go.